temporalio/proposals/all-sdk/autotuning.md

 pub fn used_activity_slots_info() -> ActivitySlotsInfo { /* ... */ }
 pub fn used_local_activity_slots_info() -> LocalActivitySlotsInfo { /* ... */ }

-struct SlotPermit<T: SlotKind> {
-  supplier: Arc<dyn SlotSupplier>,
-  _kind: PhantomData<T>,
-  // ... other implementation details of a permit
-}

-impl Drop for SlotPermit {
-  fn drop(&mut self) {
-    // When the permit is dropped, the slot is freed.
-    // languages without destructors will need to call a method to free the slot.
-    // (for the eagle eyed, yes, technically this won't compile since self can't be consumed here
-    // but it's a simplification for the sake of the example and doable with some mem::replace) self.supplier.release_permit(self);
-  }
-}

 struct WorkflowSlotsInfo {
   used_slots: Vec<WorkflowSlotInfo>,
   /// Current size of the workflow cache.